Uniform global stability of switched nonlinear systems in the Koopman operator framework: Main result

 Using \eqref{eq:pondera}, we have { } {} \end{proof}

-Under Assumption \ref{assump_hyperbolic}, it follows from \eqref{eq:diagonal} that $\Re\{\lambda_{j}\}<0$ for all $j$.
-Therefore, the time derivative \eqref{eq:time_der_Lyap} of the Lyapunov functional is negative if negative terms related to the diagonal entries $\left\langle L_F e_j, e_j\right\rangle =\lambda_{j}$ and $\left\langle L_F e_k, e_k \right\rangle=\lambda_{k} $ compensate (possibly positive) cross-terms related to $\left\langle e_j,L_{F}e_k\right\rangle$.
+It is important to note that, when $\Re\{\lambda_{j}\}<0$ for all $j$, the time derivative \eqref{eq:time_der_Lyap} of the Lyapunov functional is negative if (negative) terms related to the diagonal entries $\left\langle L_F e_j, e_j\right\rangle$ and $\left\langle L_F e_k, e_k \right\rangle $ compensate (possibly positive) cross-terms related to $\left\langle e_j,L_{F}e_k\right\rangle$.
 We note that a term associated with a diagonal entry will be used to compensate an infinity of cross-terms (associated with entries in the corresponding row and column of the Koopman matrix), and the values $b_{jk}$ play the role of weights in the compensation process.

 We are now in position to state our main result. \begin{theorem} Let